UnKnoWn2455/AI---RunTrack/README.md

 Jetpack Compose, MVVM architecture, and Google Maps API.
 The app allows users to track their running activities, displaying real-time routes on an interactive map while storing essential statistics using Room database.
+Additionally, the project integrates a Temporal Convolutional Network (TCN) model to analyze sequential running data and provide intelligent insights such as activity pattern recognition and performance prediction.

 ## Features
 1. Live tracking of running activity using GPS.